 See More information on Gonicc Sharp Anvil Pruning Shears

-Do you want a pruning shear which effortlessly cuts through any plant so you can get great decorative plants and bushes?
+Do you want a pruning shear that effortlessly cuts through any plant so you can get great decorative plants and bushes?

-The blade is covered with protective titanium coating, which decreases the friction when cutting so you can get smooth pruning experience.
+The blade is covered with a protective titanium coating, which decreases the friction when cutting so you can get a smooth pruning experience.
 The titanium coating also protects the pruner from rust.

 The handle is comfortably long, which makes it easier to hold when pruning and provides better leverage.
 The anti-slip material coating offers a tighter grip, so you won’t lose the pruner in the middle of the bush.

 The lightweight and finger notch on the bottom handle makes it suitable to use by medium to large hands.
 For improved flexibility, you can manually adjust the trimming blade for optimal and precise cutting length.

 This means you don’t have to be satisfied with one size fit all approach.
 You can adjust the blade to cut ½” ¾” and 1″ diameter size wood branches.